uidaholib/collectionbuilder-cdm-template/pages/about.md

 ## About the Collection

-The Mark Brooks Calnon Collection is made up of 40 photographs, 10 documents, and 3 audio/visual files compiled by Denise Bennett.
+The Mark Brooks Calnon Collection is made up of 53 photographs, documents, and audio/visual files—including Calnon's memoir, *Some Lived, Some Died It Was Understood*—compiled by Denise Bennett.
 These items document Lt.
 Mark B. Calnon's time as a World War II pilot and prisoner of war.

 ## About Mark B. Calnon